gelisam/klister/README.rst

 Klister
 ------------

-Klister [`TyDe 2020`_, `video`_] is a research-stage programming language which combines the core features of Racket and Haskell into a single language.
+Klister [`TyDe 2020`_, `video`_] is a is a programming language, a research prototype which combines features from Racket, ML, and Haskell into a single language.
 It is named after its most distinguishing feature, "stuck macros" [`Compose NYC 2019`_], as "Klister" is Danish for "adhesive".

 .. _TyDe 2020: http://davidchristiansen.dk/pubs/tyde2020-predictable-macros-abstract.pdf
 .. _video: https://www.youtube.com/watch?v=FyeWwYfqTHo&t=996s